Published 1 Dec 2020

 Some of the many frameworks, schemes and programs which have been considered are noted here.
 In particular the AASF seeks to strongly reflect the SAFA, SDGs and SAI, as well as leading Australian industry sustainability frameworks.

 Global standards and frameworks:

 To be successful, the AASF must be concordant with global standards to leverage stewardship efforts in the global marketplace and enable progress towards international sustainability reporting obligations.
-While an AASF should clearly not seek to match every existing global SCA framework or scheme, some directly relevant and related global programs have been considered in design and development of the first iteration, as noted below:
+While an AASF should clearly not seek to match every existing global sustainability framework, program or scheme, some directly relevant and related global programs have been considered in design and development of the first iteration, as noted below: